BitBagCommerce/SyliusCrossSellingPlugin/README.md

 ## Overview

-SyliusUpsellingPlugin adds a new section to product page called "Related products".
+SyliusCrossSellingPlugin adds a new section to product page called "Related products".
 It displays other products bought together with the viewed one, and if there isn't enough data, it displays other products with the same taxon.

 For more details about the algorithm check [Usage](doc/usage.md).